How to Retake GCSE Science Online | GCSEs for Adults & Teens

 Do you choose a GCSE or an IGCSE?

 One of the first things you’ll be confronted with when preparing to resit GCSE Science is whether you want to study it as a GCSE or an IGCSE.
-Don’t panic, it’s not a huge choice to make as the end qualifications are internationally recognised as the same (the ‘I’ in IGCSE actually stands for International).
+Don’t worry though, it’s not a major choice to make as both qualifications are globally recognised as the same (the ‘I’ in IGCSE actually stands for International).

 The difference comes down to coursework which is a requirement of most GCSEs but is not required at all for IGCSEs.
-This means that IGCSEs are more suited to being taught online, so you might find that most online providers only offer the IGCSE.
+This means that IGCSEs are more suited to being taught online, so you might find that most online providers only offer the option to study IGCSE.

 Should you study a Single or Double Award?